Home » Lunch & Supper » All the Vegan Lunch and Supper Recipes » How to Make Spicy Vegan Cauliflower Buffalo Wings

 • Preheat oven to 200c.

-• Lightly oil a large baking sheet.
+• Lightly oil a large baking sheet that has been lined with baking parchment.

 • In a large bowl, whisk together the flour, milk, tapioca starch (or cornflour), paprika, cayenne pepper, sesame seeds, sriracha and black pepper to form a smooth batter.
 It should be thick enough to coat the florets evenly.